Jimmy Greaves: West Ham United

 In March 1970, Greaves joined West Ham United as part-exchange in Martin Peters' transfer to White Hart Lane.
-Brian Clough's Derby County had also been interested in Greaves, but he did not want to move away from London.
-In hindsight Greaves felt that Clough might have helped him revive his career, as he had done for Greaves's former Tottenham teammate Dave Mackay.
+Brian Clough's Derby County had also been interested in Greaves.
+Still, he did not want to move away from London.
+In hindsight, Greaves felt that Clough might have helped him revive his career, as he had done for Greaves's former Tottenham teammate Dave Mackay.
 Greaves later admitted his regret in making the move to Upton Park.
 He scored two goals on his "Hammers" debut on 21 March, in a 5–1 win against Manchester City at Maine Road.

 In January 1971, with Bobby Moore, Brian Dear and Clyde Best, Greaves was involved in late-night drinking, against the wishes of manager Ron Greenwood, before a FA Cup tie away to Blackpool.
 On arriving in Blackpool, Greaves and his teammates had been informed by members of the press that the game, the following day, was unlikely to go ahead due to a frozen pitch and the likelihood of frost that night.
-Believing that there would be no game the following day, Greaves drank 12 lagers in a club owned by Brian London and did not return to the team hotel until 1.45am.
-In fact, the match went ahead and West Ham lost 4–0.
-Greaves claimed the defeat was not a result of the late night, the drinking or the frozen pitch, but because the West Ham team in which he was playing was not good enough.
-As a result, the players were fined and dropped by the club.
+Believing there would be no game the following day, Greaves drank 12 lagers in a club owned by Brian London and did not return to the team hotel until 1.45 am.
+The match went ahead and West Ham lost 4–0.
+Greaves claimed the defeat was not a result of the late night, the drinking or the frozen pitch but because the West Ham team he was playing was not good enough.
+As a result, the club fined the players and dropped them.

 Greaves was struggling with his fitness and his motivation.
 He felt he had become a journeyman footballer and lost motivation as he believed that apart from Moore, Geoff Hurst, Billy Bonds and Pop Robson, few of his teammates could play good football.
-Towards the end of his career with West Ham Greaves began to drink more and more alcohol, often going straight from training in Chadwell Heath to a pub in Romford, where he would remain until closing time.
+Towards the end of his career with West Ham, Greaves began to drink more and more alcohol, often going straight from training in Chadwell Heath to a pub in Romford, where he would remain until closing time.
 He later admitted that he was in the early stages of alcoholism.
 His final game came on 1 May 1971 in a 1–0 home defeat to Huddersfield Town.
 Greaves scored 13 goals in 40 games in all competitions for West Ham.

 Greaves's final season in the First Division took his goalscoring tally to a record 357 goals in the First Division.
-Together with the 9 goals at A.C.
-Milan, he had scored 366 goals in the top five European leagues, a record that lasted until 2017 when it was surpassed by Cristiano Ronaldo.
+Together with the 9 goals at AC Milan, he had scored 366 goals in the top five European leagues, a record that lasted until 2017 when it was surpassed by Cristiano Ronaldo.